insertokername/custom-authlib/docs/client/requests.rst

 .. meta::
-    :description: An OAuth 1.0 and OAuth 2.0 Client implementation for Python requests, including support for OpenID Connect and service account, powered by Authlib.
+    :description: An OAuth 1.0 and OAuth 2.0 Client implementation for Python requests, including support for OpenID Connect and service account, powered by insertokname-authlib.

-.. module:: authlib.integrations.requests_client
+.. module:: insertokname-authlib.integrations.requests_client
     :noindex:

-Requests is a very popular HTTP library for Python.
-Authlib enables OAuth 1.0 and OAuth 2.0 for Requests with its :class:`OAuth1Session`, :class:`OAuth2Session` and :class:`AssertionSession`.
+Requests is a very popular HTTP library for Python. insertokname-authlib enables OAuth 1.0 and OAuth 2.0 for Requests with its :class:`OAuth1Session`, :class:`OAuth2Session` and :class:`AssertionSession`.